yefuwang/ImageBuf/README.md

     --memoryCacheSize [Size]     The amount of memory that ImageBuf uses as a in-memory cache.
                                  The format can be: 1024, 1000KB.
 128MB, etc.Default: 0
 </pre>

+##Requirements on Node.js

+ImageBuf requires node.js version 0.10 or later.Version 0.6 and 0.8 do not pass my unit tests.
+For all tested versions, see .travis.yml in the source code.Generally, the latest version of node.js will work.

 ##Design